Bible Study, John 6:15-21:

 They surely must have been glad to have Jesus in that boat!

-And they were "immediately at the shore."
+Then, "immediately they were at the shore."

-After all the disciples had witnessed that day, I wonder if they were even surprised that they immediately reached their destination .
+After all the disciples had witnessed that day, I wonder if they were even surprised that they "immediately" reached their destination.

 His Disciples didn't know what to expect next.
 Abandoning their earthly pursuits; they followied wherever He led, and experienced one miracle after another.